vryzhov/COSC416-2024/lab6/README.md

 There are four options to consider.

 **NOTE:** _A metric to rank recommendations plays a crucial role for the recommendation quality.
-In the code below the product `peerRating * votes` is just one possible option chosen for demonstration.
+In the code below the product `peerRating * votes` is just one possible choice used for demonstration.
+Other options are various blends of `peerRating` ,  `votes` and `imdbRating`.
+It is also possible to tweak the topK parameter of kNN algorithm to obtain a more comprehensive sample of peers, rank peers differently or use only the tops subset of peers ranked according to some criteria.
 The next part of this lab is concerned with development of a better metric to rank the "Top N" recommendations._